huangnit1024-crypto/Huang-Niting-IT-Product-Manager-assessment-answer/README.md

 B: Order shipment process
 •	Operations staff uses the Order Management feature to filter the system for orders with the status paid.
-•	Staff prepares the physical package (Picking/Packing).
-The Inventory Management feature ensures the stock is accurately decremented and reflects the physical count.
+•	Staff prepares the physical package.
+The Inventory Management feature ensures the stock is accurately decreased and reflects the physical count.
 •	Staff uses the Shipment Management feature to enter the tracking number and select the third-party carrier.
-•	System updates the status to shipped.
+•	The platform updates the status to shipped.
 •	Once the carrier confirms delivery, the status updates to completed.
 Exception Scenarios:
 •	If the staff finds the item is damaged or missing during packing, which causes insufficient inventory, then the order is flagged as abnormal/out of stock and the customer is notified.